 Question 9: How Can I Convince the Bank to Accept a Short Sale?

 A short sale is more likely if you are underwater on your home, if your bank routinely agrees to short sales, if you have a hardship like a death in the family or a divorce, and you have a buyer who is willing to buy your home.
 The price should be as close to market value as possible.
+Here’s how you can convince your bank to accept a short sale and how to get your short sale approved.

 Question 10: How do I Proceed if I Want to Do a Short Sale?